Seated Lower Trunk Extensor Lateral Flexor Stretch

 Frequently Asked Questions

-• Is the Seated Lower Trunk Extensor Lateral Flexor Stretch suitable for beginners?
+• What does Seated Lower Trunk Extensor Lateral Flexor Stretch target?

-• How do I know if I am doing the stretch correctly?
+• How do I make the stretch stronger without forcing it?

 Related Exercises